Frequently Asked Questions

 Authentications and Apostilles are handled by the Secretary of the Commonwealth.
 Visit their website to obtain instructions on their process.

-How do I obtain a letter of qualification for my father’s death?
+How do I obtain a letter of qualification for my parent’s death?

 We’re sorry, the Office of Vital Records does not handle death qualifications.
 Please contact the Circuit Court in the city or county in which your parent lived for guidance.